 Chocolate Peanut Butter Bites

 Some people adore the combination of chocolate and peanut butter, all the time.
 I’m not one of them.
 I only like it sometimes, when I’m in the right mood for it.
-But once I’m in the mood for chocolate peanut butter, I devour it!
+But once I’m in the mood for chocolate peanut butter, like these chocolate peanut butter bites, I devour it!

-When Amelia was a baby, I came across this recipe for chocolate peanut butter bites in a breastfeeding group; it should theoretically increase your breastmilk supply.
+When Amelia was a baby, I came across this recipe for chocolate peanut butter bites in a breastfeeding group; technically a lactation cookie or snack, it should theoretically increase your breastmilk supply.
 Now, I can’t say whether or not it works for that, but it is about the healthiest chocolate peanut butter cookie/dessert/snack recipe you can find.
 It’s a simple combination of peanut butter, honey, chocolate chips, oatmeal, and flaxseed meal.
 I love that it’s no-bake and can be made using only the microwave, perfect for making during the hottest part of summer.